chrispo-git/dfa-runner/README.md

 # dfaRunner
-Run words through A DFA specified in a given toml file
+Run words through a DFA specified in a given toml file

 ## Installation
 Run